Lynton Brent

 Lynton Wright Brent (August 2, 1897 – July 2, 1981) was an American film actor and a writer.
 He appeared in over 240 films between 1930 and 1950.

 Brent is best known for his prolific work with Columbia Pictures in the Three Stooges short subjects such as A Ducking They Did Go and From Nurse to Worse.

+Brent performed on stage for a decade before he began working in films.

 In addition to his film career, Brent also wrote a number of literary works, notably Lesbian Gang.
 Though little recognized when first published in 1964, it has achieved notoriety among a niche queer audience in Peckham, England.
 His first novel was The Bird Cage.